Mediagone/doctrine-specifications/README.md

 Specification queries are best used through a _Query bus_, that suits very well with DDD, however it's not a hard requirement.
 You can easily tweak your own adapter for any bus or another kind of service.

-Your query classes might extend `SpecificationCollection`, making them automatically handleable by a dedicated bus middleware.
+Your query classes might extend `SpecificationCompound`, making them automatically handleable by a dedicated bus middleware.

 If you're looking for a bus package (or just want to see how it's done), you can use [mediagone/cqrs-bus](https://github.com/Mediagone/cqrs-bus) which proposes a `SpecificationQuery` base class and the ` SpecificationQueryFetcher` middleware.